If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 If You Need To Withdraw Your Child

 If your child is currently enrolled in a public school then you will need to officially withdraw them in order to begin homeschooling.
-First fill out and send an affidavit of intent (like I mentioned above), then fill out and send a withdrawal letter to your child’s school.
+First fill out and send an affidavit of intent (like I mentioned above), then fill out and send a Student Withdrawal Letter to your child’s school.

 Moving From One Arizona County To Another